tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 * Restart the clock.
 Note only the user that stopped the clock, or an administrator, can restart the clock again.
 * Select to show your clock with maximized time.
 This is useful on standalone display.

+## Many languages supported
+Each client app uses your language of choice.
+The user interface and all preconfigured messages - stop reason, pause reason - are shown in your language.
+Language is selected in your browser settings.
+Currently supported languages: English (the default), German, Dutch, Polish, Danish, Swedish and Norwegian.

 ## Administrator functions
 The clock can be administered from any supported device.
 To be able to administrer the clock, the user must *register* the clocks password.